sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

    :width: 60%

-NodeTansactionDataset creates Dataframe by reading data from HDFS, HIVE etc.The Dataset had been defined earlier in Fire by using the Dataset feature.
+NodeTansactionDataset creates Dataframe Of your dataset named TransactionDataset by reading data from HDFS, HIVE etc. which had been defined earlier in Fire by using the Dataset feature.
 As a user you just have to select the Dataset of your interest.